alextaschuk/Literary-Quote-Clock/README.md

 - Stoner, by John Williams
 - All Quiet on the Western Front, by Erich Maria Remarque
 - In Cold Blood, by Truman Capote
-- The Road, by Truman Capote
+- The Road, by Cormac McCarthy